StiliyanHoody/LFS/README.md

 `pre-commit` and restore it. <br><br>
 **Note however, when you first clone the repo and <br>
 there's already large files pushed `post-merge` will <br>
 NOT be called by git.
-You'll have to do manually <br>
+You'll have to manually <br>
 execute `node .githooks/post-merge.js` in order for<br>
 that hook to trigger.**<br>